Robotobouwer/Dynamic-DNS-Switcher/README.md

 4. Run the command: **systemctl daemon-reload**
 5. Run the command: **systemctl start DNSUpdater.service**
 6. Run the command: **systemctl enable DNSUpdater.service** -> This starts the Service upon system restart
+7. Set your Routers DNS Server to the Machine that runs the UpdaterService

 ### Enjoy!